alexey7733/code-test-c-1/README.md

 - To delete existing account click account id under the "User id" column and press "Delete"
 - To view account details click account id under the "User id" column and press "Details"

+Error handling
+- There is no visual feedback about the errors in the software
+- Instead, there is debug output in the console (visible behind the main ui program)

 Unit test for database module
 - There is a macro definition in db.h file
-- To activate unit test uncomment on line 8 in db.h file
+- To activate unit test uncomment line 8 in db.h file

 //#define UNIT_TEST_DB